openebl/openebl-deployment/README.md

     cd openebl-deployment/ansible
     ```

+3. Update Settings

+   1. Inventory

-3. Copy the example inventory file (`inventory_example.yaml`) as `inventory.yml` and update with the IP addresses and SSH credentials of your servers.
+        Copy the example inventory file (`inventory_example.yml`) as `inventory.yml` and update with the IP addresses and SSH credentials of your servers.
 Ensure that you have separate groups for different types of servers (e.g., web servers, database servers).

+   2. Variables

-4. Review and customize the Ansible playbooks and configurations based on your deployment requirements.
+        Review and customize the Ansible playbooks and configurations based on your deployment requirements.
 You can find the variables setting in the `group_vars/` and `host_vars` directories.

         - group_vars: the variables in each file will be applied to all hosts defined in the group, the file name is the group name.
         - host_vars: the variables in each file will be applied to the host aligned to the file name.

-5. Run the Ansible playbooks to deploy OpenEBL services:
+4. Run the Ansible playbooks to deploy OpenEBL services:

     ```bash
     cd openebl-deployment/ansible